 4. Diving in El Nido

 Although El Nido isn’t one of the very best diving destinations in the Philippines, there are indeed nice dive sites where you can enjoy marine life.
-In the Bacuit Archipelago you’ll find around 15 sites with reef, wall, and the odd interesting tunnel dives.
+In the Bacuit Archipelago you’ll find around 15 sites with reef, wall, and the occasional interesting tunnel dive.
 What might you see underwater?
-Turtles, manta rays, nudibranchs… If you have experience, The Tunnel is a top dive, although keep in mind sea conditions need to be very good because of the type of entry.
+Turtles, manta rays, nudibranchs… If you have experience, The Tunnel is a top dive, although keep in mind that sea conditions need to be very good because of the type of entry.

 If diving is on your list of things to do in El Nido, be aware you’ll need to dedicate a full day of your trip.
 Trips run daily from about 8:00 to 15:00 with 2 or 3 dives.
 Prices are around 6,000 pesos for 3 dives, including equipment rental and lunch.